Natashina/Movies-ETL/README.md

   The code is included below:
   kaggle_metadata['id'] = pd.to_numeric(kaggle_metadata['id'], errors='raise')
   kaggle_metadata['popularity'] = pd.to_numeric(kaggle_metadata['popularity'], errors='raise')
   However, in the future iterations the code might throw a error.
-We can use "try except" blocks here to print the error message and ensure Challenge_Function will continue       running.
+  "Try-except" blocks can be used here to print the error message and ensure Challenge_Function will continue to work.